 “Executive function and self-regulation skills are the mental processes that enable us to plan, focus attention, remember, and juggle multiple tasks … the brain needs this skill set to filter distractions, prioritise tasks, set and achieve goals, and control impulses.”

-Executive function is a set of mental skills we use all day, every day to learn, work, and manage daily life and relationships.
-They include:
+Executive functioning describes the mental skills we use every day to learn, work, and manage daily life and relationships:

 - Working Memory

 At NowWhat, we offer tailor-made support for individuals and small groups who want to learn and improve their Executive Function skills.
 We call this program ControlCentre because our goal is to help people take control of their own learning and success.